Saridraj/hl-pa/README.md

     ![](https://res.cloudinary.com/dmdxfjunb/image/upload/v1720383226/Screenshot_2567-07-08_at_03.12.13_iz58yg.png) \
    Fig. 3.3 Table of product translation

-  Design of database use Additional Translation Table Approach that ease in adding a new language and easy to query.

    ![](https://res.cloudinary.com/dmdxfjunb/image/upload/v1720385987/Screenshot_2567-07-08_at_03.55.50_j6dsur.png) \
    Fig. 3.4 Result of search product by name in any language.